 "We look forward to expanding our international activities while leveraging Burda's global footprint and rich history in tech and media."more...

-Prior to joining Hubert Burda Media, Weiss was a member of the executive team at international telecommunications and media company Milicom.
+Prior to joining Hubert Burda Media, Martin Weiss was a member of the executive team at international telecommunications and media company Millicom (TIGO:NSQ).
 There, he was in charge of the expansion and transformation of the company’s digital activities in Latin America, the US and Africa.
-Weiss was also founder and partner of the strategy consulting firm Solon heading its London office between 2008 and 2013.
+He was also founder and partner of the strategy consulting firm Solon, heading its London office between 2008 and 2013.

 “People in Germany love magazines and will continue to trust in journalism as long as it is done with passion.”more...